 LIQUOR AND BEER LICENSES

-Any business selling alcoholic beverages in the City and County of Broomfield must obtain a State liquor or beer license, a City and County liquor or beer license, and must comply with the Colorado Revised Statutes, the Broomfield Municipal Code, and the Local Licensing Authority Rules of Procedures
+Any business selling alcoholic beverages in the City and County of Broomfield must obtain a State liquor or beer license, a City and County liquor or beer license, and must comply with the Colorado Revised Statutes, the Broomfield Municipal Code, and the Local Licensing Authority Rules of Procedure.

 If you have any further questions, please contact cityclerk@broomfield.org or dor_led@state.co.us..